Tony Jones (offensive tackle)

-Tony Edward Jones Sr. (May 24, 1966 – January 22, 2021) was an American professional football player who was an offensive tackle in the National Football League from 1988 to 2000.
+Tony Edward Jones Sr. (May 24, 1966 – January 22, 2021) was an American professional football player who was an offensive tackle in the National Football League (NFL) from 1988 to 2000.
 He started Super Bowl XXXII and Super Bowl XXXIII with the Denver Broncos.
 He was inducted into the Franklin County Sports Hall of Fame as a charter member on July 17, 1998.

 His cousin DeMario Mayfield is a professional basketball player.

-Jones died on January 22, 2021, at the age of 54.
+Jones died on January 22, 2021, at the age of 54, from kidney disease.